mlz000/NEMU/README.md

 # ICS2015 Programming Assignment
-This is a course work from Introduction to Computer Systems.
+This is a course work from NJU Introduction to Computer Systems.

 For the guide of this programming assignment, refer to [https://nju-ics.gitbooks.io/ics2015-programming-assignment/content/index.html](https://nju-ics.gitbooks.io/ics2015-programming-assignment/content/index.html)